Why I Founded J Street

 They weren’t happy to see me.
 They were even less happy with what President Obama was about to say.

-One leader said there should be “no daylight” between the White House and the Israeli government, and never any public criticism.
-The president replied candidly: “I disagree.”
+One leader said there should be “no daylight” between the White House and the Israeli government and never any public criticism.
+The President replied candidly: “I disagree.”

 Now, my great-grandparents made aliyah to Israel in the 1880s.
 My grandparents helped found Tel Aviv.
 My father fought for the country’s independence.
 I myself lived in Israel through some of the most horrific days of the second intifada.

 We could see the growing power of right-wing, antidemocratic forces in Israel.
 A settlement movement laying the groundwork for permanent, undemocratic control of the West Bank.
-Leaders seeking a narrower, more Isolated Israel, forsaking our pluralistic Jewish values, locking in endless conflict.
+Leaders seeking a narrower, more isolated Israel, forsaking our pluralistic Jewish values, locking in endless conflict.
 Their answer: To do nothing.

 As President Obama said, “no daylight” would ensure no progress toward peace.
 He articulated a balanced approach – holding fast to ironclad support for Israel’s security, but firmly pushing back on harmful policies like settlement expansion.

 The unspeakable sadism and depravity of Hamas on October 7 shook our entire community.
 Young people massacred.
-Hostages ripped from their homes.
-Unrelenting anguish for their families.
-Our Israeli staff count friends among those taken hostage.
+Hostages ripped from their families.
+Unrelenting anguish.